Pipeline Works Authorisations

 Before submitting an application, we recommend that, the prospective owner informally consults both the OGA Consents team and the Health and Safety Executive at the earliest possible opportunity, to discuss the proposed scheme and the regulatory requirements.

 Where there are no objections, it takes approximately four to six months from receipt of a satisfactory application to issuing the authorisation.
-In the case of pipelines in respect of which an environmental statement is required under the Offshore Petroleum Production and Pipelines (Assessment of Environmental Effects) Regulations 1999, the procedure may take longer.
+In the case of pipelines in respect of which an environmental statement is required under the Offshore Oil and Gas Exploration, Production, Unloading and Storage (Environmental Impact Assessment) Regulations 2020, the procedure may take longer.
 Operators must therefore submit applications at least four to six months before construction begins.